Salem Township concerns over a new Bitcoin mining facility to be built near power plant

-BERWICK, LUZERNE COUNTY (WBRE/WYOU) — Plans are in motion for a zero-carbon Bitcoin mining facility in Salem township.
+SALEM TOWNSHIP, LUZERNE COUNTY (WBRE/WYOU) — Plans are in motion for a zero-carbon Bitcoin mining facility in Salem Township.
 But township supervisors are interested in dollars.

 This is unlike any other industry coming into a town — because most of the jobs are done by computers.